mail us | mail this page

 slappasswd -s secret -h {MD5}

-To place the output in LDIF or sladp.conf, save to a file and copy, paste to relevant file if GUI editing tools are being used.
-If vi is being used, navigate to location in file where password is to be inserted then use :r !slappasswd [opts] - runs the command and inserts stdout into editing file at last cursor position.
-Alternatively save the output of slappasswd to a file, navigate to insert location and execute :r /path/to/file - inserts file contents into last cursor location.
+To place the output in LDIF or slapd.conf, save to a file and copy, paste to relevant file if GUI editing tools are being used.
+If vi is being used, navigate to location in file where password is to be inserted then use :r !slappasswd [opts] - this runs the command and inserts stdout into editing file at last cursor position.
+Alternatively save the output of slappasswd to a file, navigate to insert location in vi and execute :r /path/to/file - inserts file contents into last cursor location.

 Go UP Icon